PROUDLY MADE IN THE USA

 Permanent markers also work well for coloring Tail lights on lighter colored vehicles.
 I like the permanent marker because it is rigid.
 Unfortunately the permanent inks do not work well with dark colored vehicles.
 Regular model paint works best for dark colors.
 Like a permanent marker, a toothpick provides a very direct way of applying paint because it doesn't flex like a paintbrush.
 On the other hand, if you are confident with a paintbrush, brushing provides a more smooth transfer of the paint.

 To fill in the windows and windshields of my vehicles I use Microscale Kristal Klear.
 Kristal Klear comes with instructions on how to apply it specifically for the use of window glazing.
 We sell Kristal Klear here on our website.
 We have started to include vacuum formed windshields in some of our kits.
-Fit the clear canopy part over the included metal mandrel and using a sharp hobby knife, cut around the edges of the windshield.
+Fit the clear canopy part over the included metal or resin mandrel and using a sharp hobby knife, cut around the edges of the windshield.
 Use a canopy glue to attach to the outside of the cab last after assembly and painting is completed.
-Our Freightliner cabs do not have metal mandrel, so just cut out freehand.
+Our Freightliner cabs do not have a mandrel, so just cut out freehand.

 Weathering adds realism to your models.
 While, in some cases, a "show-room finish" is desired, more commonly seen are subjects that have had some (or a lot) of use.
 To simulate this can require several different methods and techniques.
 One of the most effective is the use of earth tone pastels applied with a brush to the finished paint work.
 White pastels on horizontal surfaces can show signs of sun bleaching and black pastels on and around wheels, exhausts, etc. can show everyday grime.
 Other earth tone pastel colors can show an accumulation of dirt and dust over time on horizontal surfaces as well.
 Dry brushing (brushing the surface of a model with a brush that has very little paint on it) can highlight details that would normally be hidden.
 White or silver usually works best for dry brushing and can also simulate signs of wear.
 This effect needs to be done before using the pastels.